Home Security Heroes independently tests and reviews every product. We may earn a commission when you buy through our links. Read more here.

 In both cases, the same benefits are offered.
 The only difference is that a discount is applied for members with a Costco Executive level membership as opposed to their Business or Gold Star (the basic package) membership plans.

 Taken out of context, these prices are extremely good for what you get, among the cheapest on the market.
-This goes especially for the price available to Executive members which is equivalent in cost to the lowest price options offered by big name services, but is quite a bit better than those same service tiers and compares favorably to their middle tier options (which often cost twice as much).
+This goes especially for the price available to Executive members which is equivalent in cost to the lowest price options offered by the best Identity theft protection companies, but is quite a bit better than those same service tiers and compares favorably to their middle tier options (which often cost twice as much).

 Of course, the rub is that these prices do NOT exist in a vacuum.
 They are only available to existing members.